Acupuncture for Anxiety and Depression

 Stress will trigger the body to produce hormones such as cortisol and norepinephrine.
 These stress hormones boost our anxiety and can cause physical symptoms including an increased heart rate, tense muscles and can also change the way our digestive system behaves.

-Acupuncture can help with all of these things, just like the green malay kratom products.
+Acupuncture can help with all of these things.

 But how does acupuncture work?